 A: Contact Human Resources to see if you qualify for a leave of absence under the Family Medical Leave Act (FMLA).

 Q: Are masks still required?

 A: In accordance with evolving public health guidance and the widespread availability of COVID-19 vaccines, effective Monday, May 17, 2021, all fully vaccinated individuals (those who have received their final COVID-19 vaccination at least two weeks ago) are no longer required to wear a mask or maintain social distance when indoors or outdoors on the Oxford campus of the University of Mississippi.
-Anyone who is unvaccinated should still continue to wear a mask.
-The revised guidance does not apply to healthcare settings such as University Health Services.
+Anyone who is unvaccinated still needs to wear a mask.
+The revised guidance does not apply to healthcare settings such as University Health Services and the University Counseling Center.
 Faculty and supervisors should allow and support all those in our community who continue to wear masks in classroom and office spaces.
 See this CDC resource for how vaccinated people and unvaccinated people choose safer activities and the level of preventative measures needed.

 Q: How will I know if someone is vaccinated?
 Can I ask my co-workers if they are vaccinated?